Athing Mu: Three things to know about the 19-year-old track star

 During her one and only collegiate season (on Wednesday she announced she is turning pro and signing with Nike), Mu broke numerous records, including the the world junior record in the women’s indoor 800m and collegiate records in the outdoor 400m and 800m.

-Even though she is the fastest American woman in the 400m this year (a distinction she still holds after the final of the 400m final at Olympic Trials), she will only compete in the 800m at U.S. Trials.
-The first round of that event is Thursday night, the semifinals are Friday, and the final is Sunday (full broadcast schedule can be found here).
+Even though she is the fastest American woman in the 400m this year (a distinction she still holds after the final of the 400m final at Olympic Trials), she is only competing in the 800m at U.S. Trials.

 The U.S. currently boasts a deep field in the women’s 800m.
 In addition to Mu, top contenders include American record holder and 2019 world bronze medalist Ajee Wilson and 2019 world silver medalist Raevyn Rogers.